• Home

 Wipe out the saute pan, add a tablespoon and a half of oil and swirl the pan around to coat its base and aspects.
 Add the poha combination, spreading it out to distribute it lightly, then bake for 15 minutes or until simply set.
 Remove and depart to cool barely – about 10 minutes.

 While the poha is cooling, make the topping.
 In a small bowl, mix the sparkling coconut, peanuts, sliced pink chili, last coriander, and lime zest.
-To serve, top the poha flan with the coconut combination, then drizzle over the closing teaspoon and a 1/2 of oil and serve without delay from the pan.
+To serve, top the poha flan with the coconut combination, then drizzle over the remaining teaspoon and a 1/2 of oil and serve without delay from the pan.

 Denise W. Janicki